ChalmersGU-data-structure-courses/dsabook/src/X01-glossary.md

 ### garbage collection

-Languages with garbage collection such Java, JavaScript, Lisp, and Scheme will periodically reclaim [garbage]{.term}
+Languages with garbage collection such Java, Javascript, Lisp, and Scheme will periodically reclaim [garbage]{.term}
 and return it to [free store]{.term}.